Killing of UnitedHealthcare CEO spotlights complex challenge companies face in protecting top brass

 “Because I can guarantee you there’s not a CEO in America who’s not aware of this incident.”

-Associated Press writers Anne D'Innocenzio and Haleluya Hadero in New York contributed.
+Associated Press writers Anne D'Innocenzio and Haleluya Hadero in New York and Jim Salter in St. Louis contributed.